 On May 27, 1692, Massachusetts’ newly minted governor William Phips established the most famous court of oyer and terminer ever.

-A court of oyer and terminer is a court established to hear and determine the truth, generally in serious rather than petty crimes.
+Authorities establish a court of oyer and terminer to hear and determine the truth, generally in serious rather than petty crimes.

 Phips' lieutenant governor William Stoughton headed the court of oyer and terminer and took on the task of dealing with the growing scandal in Salem Village.
 What followed was the most unusual episode of legal history New England ever saw.